Iraneus/betamedneed/how.md

 bodyClass: page-about
 ---

-## Making a Request
+## Getting Information

 You can make requests on 76 630 248 (Call/SMS/Whatsapp) or email ask@medneed.com.

-Our team is available to provide information and support as needed.

-You can follow updates on brain and neurological conditions on our social channels.
-See <a href="/services/updates" >Updates</a> page.

 You can join workshop to learn more about helpful resources.
-See <a href="/services/workshop" >Workshop</a> page.
+See <a href="/services/workshop">Workshop</a> page.

+You can follow updates on our social channels.

 ![Order on Medneed](/images/illustrations/med-online.jpg)